City of Lima

 • 8) How to visit 'Gamarra' in Lima?

-Gamarra is a commercial emporium famous for selling cheap clothing.
+Gamarra is a commercial emporium famous for selling clothing at low prices.
 You can get there by taxi, public service bus or electric train service.
 It is located in the downtown district of La Victoria.

-• 9) How to visit the spa of 'Asia' in Lima?
+• 9) How to visit the ‘Asia’ spa in Lima?

-Asia's 'exclusive' spa is approximately 100 kilometers from Lima.
-In summer this place fills with a hectic nightlife.
+The ‘exclusive’ spa in Asia is approximately 100 kilometers from Lima.
+In summer this place is filled with a hectic nightlife.
 The place is famous for its shopping centers and beautiful beaches.
 You can get there by interprovincial buses or collective taxis.

-The people of Lima are friendly and willing to engage in conversation with tourists.
-Most are children or grandchildren of people who came to Lima many years ago from cities in the Peruvian provinces.
-Therefore, the cultural diversity of its inhabitants is very interesting.
+The people of Lima are friendly and willing to start a conversation with tourists.
+Most of them are children or grandchildren of people who arrived in Lima many years ago from cities in the provinces of Peru.
+For this reason, the cultural diversity of its inhabitants is very interesting.